interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 ## What to submit

-You should submit a link to a Github repository which contains the following.
+You should submit a link to a Github repository which contains the following:

-1. A colab to run Action Castle.
-(You can use [Google Colab to view Python Notebooks on Github](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb))
+1. An IPython notebook called `action_castle.ipynb` that runs Action Castle.
+(You can use [Google Colab to view IPython Notebooks on Github](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb).)
-2. A colab to run the initial version of your game.
+2. An IPython notebook called `my_game.ipynb` that runs the initial version of your game.
 3. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.
 It shold be a plain text file with one command per line.
-4. A short paragraph describing your game, and why you picked that topic.
+4. A text file called `README.md` containing a short paragraph describing your game, and why you picked that topic.

+Submissions should be done on [Gradescope](https://www.gradescope.com/courses/78405/assignments/322804).

 {% if page.readings %}
 ## Recommended readings